 The college strictly prohibits any form of dating violence, domestic violence, sexual assault, stalking, sexual harassment, or any form of discrimination based on sex or gender.
-To help prevent these behaviors from occurring, various programs and initiatives, which run through the Anti-Violence Initiatives branch of CAPS, are offered to the Campus Community.
+To help prevent these behaviors from occurring, various programs and strategies, which run through Anti-Violence Initiatives, are offered to the Campus Community.

-Ongoing prevention education throughout the year is open to all faculty, staff, and students and revolves around the following topics: healthy relationships, bystander intervention, healthy sexuality, how to support victims/survivors and gender socialization.
+Ongoing prevention education throughout the year is open to all faculty, staff, and students and is broken out thusly: healthy relationships, healthy sexuality, addressing harmful gender and masculinity norms (primary prevention), bystander intervention, media literacy (secondary prevention), how to support victims/ survivors (tertiary prevention).
 Programming is often cosponsored by student organizations and departments within Academic and Student Affairs.

-Healthy relationships programming explores what it means to be in a healthy relationship by emphasizing skill development in self-esteem, communication, personal boundaries, and assertiveness.
+Healthy relationships programming explores what it means to be in a healthy relationship by emphasizing skill development in selfesteem, communication, personal boundaries, and assertiveness.
 This program also raises awareness about the warning signs for unhealthy relationships.